 Plus, with double the RAM of its predecessor (2GB to be exact), the 7th-gen iPod touch has a lot more memory to run the increasingly complex titles available to mobile gamers.

 One of the applications that comes built-in on the Apple iPod Touch (7th generation) is the Camera app.
 The camera hardware itself is exactly the same as its predecessor’s: on the front of the iPod touch is a 1.2MP FaceTime HD camera, while the rear sports a more advanced 8MP camera that supports autofocus, auto image stabilization and a f/2.4 aperture.

 Modern luxuries like 4K video recording and Portrait Mode are nowhere to be found on the iPod touch, which does feel like a step backwards.

-In fact, compared to even our relatively old iPhone SE, the camera is disappointing – photos just aren’t as sharp or detailed, and the hardware hasn’t improved over the previous iPod touch.
+In fact, we found that compared to an old iPhone SE, the camera was disappointing.
+Photos just aren’t as sharp or detailed, and the hardware hasn’t improved over the previous iPod Touch either.

 Is the iPod touch 7 okay to use for FaceTime or taking basic snaps?
 Sure.
 Will you win any photography competitions using it?
 Probably not.

-Playing music on the iPod touch is seamless, and it generally sounds great, with the new support for FLAC likely to appeal to audiophiles.
+Playing music on the iPod Touch (7th generation) is seamless, and it generally sounds great, with the new support for FLAC likely to appeal to audiophiles.

-Unlike with its predecessors, however, Apple has emphasized the gaming capabilities of the new iPod touch over its music playback capabilities – and it handles games superbly.
+Unlike with its predecessors, however, Apple has emphasized the gaming capabilities of the newer iPod Touch over its music playback capabilities – and it handles games superbly.
 Whether we were playing simple side-scrollers or complex battle royale games, we didn’t experience any latency issues, and the A10 Fusion chip means AR titles work equally well.
 If you like Apple Arcade, this is a great way to make the most of it – and not to mention the cheapest.

 Which brings us to the question of who’s going to buy the 7th-gen iPod touch.
 Who, after all, would want what is essentially an iPhone that can’t make calls?
 Well, without the capacity for mobile data, parents don’t have to worry about kids downloading games over a mobile network and gobbling up expensive data plans with a few swipes, and limiting Wi-Fi access is much easier.